SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-handling-adjustments.md

 * Create an online form (using Experience Cloud or a similar tool) for donors to submit refund requests.
 * Include fields for all required information, ensuring clarity and ease of use.
 4. Process the Refund
-* Upon approval, initiate the refund through the organisation's payment processing system (e.g., PayPal, Stripe).
+* Upon approval, initiate the refund through the organization's payment processing system (e.g., PayPal, Stripe).
 * Update the original donation record in Salesforce to reflect the refund status.
 5. Notify the Donors of Refund Status
 * Set up automated email notifications to inform donors about the approval or denial of their refund request.